The Hague: Modern history

 In 1806, when the Kingdom of Holland was a puppet state of the First French Empire, the settlement was granted city rights by Louis Bonaparte.
 After the Napoleonic Wars, modern-day Belgium and the Netherlands were combined in the United Kingdom of the Netherlands to form a buffer against France.
 As a compromise, Brussels and Amsterdam alternated as capital every two years, with the government remaining in The Hague.
 After the separation of Belgium in 1830, Amsterdam remained the capital of the Netherlands, while the government was situated in The Hague.
 When the government started to play a more prominent role in Dutch society after 1850, The Hague quickly expanded.
 Many streets were specifically built for the large number of civil servants employed in the country's government and for the Dutchmen who were retiring from the administration of the Netherlands East Indies.
-The growing city annexed the rural municipality of Loosduinen partly in 1903 and completely in 1923.
+The growing city amalgamated the rural municipality of Loosduinen partly in 1903 and completely in 1923.

 The city sustained heavy damage during World War II.
 Many Jews were killed during the German occupation.
 Additionally, the Atlantic Wall was built through the city, causing a large quarter to be torn down by the Nazi occupants.
 On 3 March 1945, the Royal Air Force mistakenly bombed the Bezuidenhout quarter.
 The target was an installation of V-2 rockets in the nearby Haagse Bos park, but because of navigational errors, the bombs fell on a heavily populated and historic part of the city.
 The bombardment wreaked widespread destruction in the area and caused 511 fatalities.

-Because people were not certain about what to do after the explosion, nobody attempted to plan a reconstruction of Bezuidenhout.
+Because of uncertainty about what to do after the destruction of the bombing, nobody attempted to plan a reconstruction of Bezuidenhout.
 In 1962, David Jokinen saw an opportunity to put an end to the situation where two main stations each served only part of the rail traffic.
-The Jokinen Plan included the intent to demolish the Staatsspoor Station entirely, with Hollands Spoor becoming the central station.
+The Jokinen Plan included the intent to demolish the Staatsspoor Station, with Hollands Spoor becoming the central station.
 Jokinen's plan sparked fierce discussions.
 The plan was not implemented, in part because it was only presented when decision-making had finally reached an advanced stage.
-In the site of the Staatsspoor station now stands the Den Haag Centraal railway station.
+In the place of the Staatsspoor station now stands the Den Haag Centraal railway station.

 After the war, The Hague became at one time the largest building site in Europe.
-The city expanded massively to the south-west, and the destroyed areas were quickly rebuilt.
+The city expanded massively to the southwest, and the destroyed areas were quickly rebuilt.
 The population peaked at 600,000 inhabitants around 1965.
-In the 1970s and 1980s, mostly white middle-class families moved to neighbouring towns like Voorburg, Leidschendam, Rijswijk and (most of all) Zoetermeer.
+In the 1970s and 1980s, mostly white middle-class families moved to neighbouring towns such as Voorburg, Leidschendam, Rijswijk and (most of all) Zoetermeer.
 This led to the traditional pattern of an impoverished inner city and more prosperous suburbs.
 Attempts to include parts of these municipalities in the city of The Hague were highly controversial.
-In the 1990s, with the consent of the Dutch Parliament, The Hague annexed fairly large areas from neighbouring towns as well as from not even bordering ones, on which the complete new residential areas were built and are still being built.
+In the 1990s, with the consent of the Dutch Parliament, The Hague annexed large areas from neighboring and non-adjacent towns to build new residential areas, which are still being developed today.